nikitautiu/lr-range-test/README.rst

 More
 ----
-For more info, consult the documentation.
+For more info, consult `the documentation <https://lr-range-test.readthedocs.io/en/latest/>`_.